 The New Mexico Liberty Bell sits in the center of the state fairgrounds.
 It’s free to see 355 days of the year, but if you happen to visit during the state fair, as we did in 2005, it’ll set you back $7.

-The Liberty Bell replica at Walt Disney World in Orlando, Florida, is both the world’s most visited Liberty Bell and the world’s most expensive — by a factor of ten on both accounts.
+The Liberty Bell replica at Walt Disney World in Orlando, Florida, is both the world’s most visited Liberty Bell and the world’s most expensive to visit — by a factor of ten on both accounts.
 A single-day ticket to see the bell will cost you a cool $115.
-For that price, you’ll also be able to take in a few other park attractions.
+You’ll also be able to take in a few other park attractions for the price of admission.
 In 2018, 40 million park guests walked right past Disney’s Liberty Bell — ten times the number that visited the Liberty Bell in Philadelphia that year.

 While Disney’s is the most visited Liberty Bell in the world, it’s not the only Liberty Bell in Florida.
 The official state bell can be seen on the Capitol grounds in Tallahassee.
 A water-tower-turned-museum in Melbourne has one.
 So does a cemetery in Gotha.